SumanthW/MBTAProject/README.md

 shows the operations whether the line and station is active or inactive due to construction or any other difficulties so that it's easy for the people to travel as well as it helps solve business problems and gather reports.

+## OBJECTIVE

+1. To design a relational database that can store，manage, and retrieve MBTA information about stations, cards, tickets, recharging, check-in and lines in a secure and efficient manner.
+2. The database should be able to provide information to monitor everyday operations, provide an overview of business statistics over a period, and help identify potential growth points for the MBTA system.
+3. The system should enable commuting via various recharge types i.e., Rides, Passes and Wallet balance top up.
+4. The system should discard/detect fraudulent transactions made by 3rd party intrusions by identifying the recharge device used for the recharge action.

 ## FINAL ER DIAGRAM
 ![ERD](images/ERD.png)